Amrish Ranjan Pandey: Political career

 Amrish first joined NSUI in 2005 while studying at Zakir Hussain College.
 He was made the National Media Coordinator of NSUI in 2011.
 Thereafter, he became the National Spokesperson of NSUI in 2013.

 Looking at his impeccable credentials, Amrish was called on to become the National Media Coordinator of IYC in the year 2015 and holds the post since then.
-While being at the aforementioned position, Amrish has managed to bring talent from across the nation to his media team and is known as a great mentor amongst the team members.
 He was Appointed the National Spokesperson of IYC in 2016.

 Amrish was made the National Secretary of IYC in March 2020.

 Amrish has also been a member of the All India Congress Committee Vichar Vibhag since 2011 and has fulfilled various responsibilities during the assembly elections in UP, Uttarakhand, Punjab, Goa and Manipur.